lucee/lucee-dockerfiles/README.md

 Prebuilt Docker images are available on [Docker Hub](https://registry.hub.docker.com/repos/lucee/).
 These images are are created via [automated builds](https://docs.docker.com/docker-hub/builds/).

-These images are not 'trusted' and are provided with no warranty.
+These images are supported by the Lucee community however they are provided with no warranty.

 ## License